 Osteoporosis often starts silently and may not be found until a bone fractures.
-But sometimes, symptoms appear.
+But there can be warning signs.
 Learn about the types and symptoms of osteoporosis.

-Osteoporosis can be a silent disease, but many patients suffer symptoms such as pain and height loss.
+You can have osteoporosis and not know it, but many people notice symptoms such as pain and height loss.
 Read a brief description of osteoporosis symptoms.

 Think of osteopenia as a midpoint between having healthy bones and having osteoporosis.